 An Qing Heng - General Director of the Automotive Industry Advisory Committee (China),

-Osman Sever - Secretary General of the Turkish Automobile Manufacturers Association (OSD)
+Osman Sever - Secretary General of the Automobile Manufacturers Association of Turkey (OSD)

 Jean Todt — Special Envoy of the UN Secretary-General for Road Safety, (France)

-It is planned to sign a number of international agreements between the Association of Kazakhstan Auto Business and partner automobile associations, as well as agreements between SaryarkaAvtoprom LLP and a number of brand-owning companies on increasing the localization of production in Kazakhstan.
+It is planned to sign a number of international agreements between the Association of Kazakhstan Automotive Business and partner automobile associations, as well as agreements between SaryarkaAvtoprom LLP and a number of brand-holder companies on increasing the localization of production in Kazakhstan.

 Christoph Stürmer, Leading International Analyst,